BenAgro314/JackalTourGuide/README.md

 - Followers, who will follow the Jackal.
 [Followers](http://www.red3d.com/cwr/steer/gdc99/) can either blocking (intentionally try and get in the way of the robot) or non-blocking (targeting some position behind the robot and attempting to avoid obstructing it).
 - PathFollowers, who will follow a provided gradient map, allowing them to exhibit intelligent path finding.

 #### Cameras

+While the cameras are added to the world on creation of the myhal\_sim.world file, they are controlled by two plugins, the Puppeteer world plugin and the CameraController sensor plugin located in src/jackal\_velodyne/src/camera\_controller.cpp.

+The CameraController plugin is responsible for saving the image frames received by the camera sensor to .jpg files.
+These .jpg files are later converted to a .mp4 as part of the data processing in the src/dashboard/src/data\_processing.py.
+This plugin also dynamically throttles the simulation step size, and pauses the simulation while saving the .jpg file, in an attempt to reach it's target frame rate (usually 24 fps).

+The Puppeteer plugin is responsible for moving the camera.
+There are a three types of cameras defined in src/myhal\_simulator/src/vehicles.cpp, each with different movement rules:

+- Sentry: a stationary camera that points towards a desired target (in this case the robot) .
+- Hoverer: a moving camera that hovers at a specified relative position with respect to its target.
+It will point towards the target and can optionally orbit around the target.
+- Stalker: a moving camera that follows it's targets path a specified distance behind, while always pointing at it's target.

 #### Topic Visualization

+By passing the -e flag when running [master.sh](#Master-Script), the simulation will visualize four ROS topics in Gazebo:

+- The global plan, shown as a green line of dots.
+- The local plan, shown as a blue line of dots.
+- The current target on the tour, shown as a red X.
+- The estimated pose from the localization node, shown as a teal rectangle representing the footprint of the robot.
+The rectangle has a purple strip to show where the front of the footprint is.

+The visualization of these topics is managed by the Puppeteer world plugin.

 ### Ground Truth Classifications

+By passing the -g flag when running [master.sh](#Master-Script), the point-clouds produced by the simulation of the VLP-32 LiDAR sensor will have accompanying ground truth classifications.
+This is achieved with a Gazebo sensor plugin, located in src/myhal\_simulator/src/custom\_velodyne.cpp.
+This sensor plugin is based on [the official velodyne\_simulator package](https://bitbucket.org/DataspeedInc/velodyne_simulator/src) with a few modifications:

+- The simulator preforms a collision check between each point and the objects in the world to determine it's class.
+- During this computation, the Gazebo world is paused.

+This means that despite the extra time taken for ground truth classifications, there is 0 latency from the simulation perspective, and no LiDAR frames are dropped.